Canadian Museum of History: Pre-2017 exhibition

 Canadian History Hall's predecessor, Canada Hall, opened as an inaugural exhibit at the museum in 1989.
-Canada Hall was closed to the public in September 2014 to enable renovations and significant updates to the exhibition.
-The exhibition reopened in 2017 significantly changed from its original design.
-Prior to these updates, the exhibition was divided into 23 modules that were arranged chronologically, beginning with the Norse colonization of North America.
+The original exhibition was divided into 23 modules that were arranged chronologically, beginning with the Norse colonization of North America.
 The gallery aimed to promote Canadian multiculturalism, having portrayed a social history that depicted a "march of immigrants" from east to west, and the success of different groups in Canada.
 However, these modules provided little in-depth consideration for pre-colonial Indigenous cultures, which were only explored in the museum's other exhibitions prior to Canada Hall's updates in the 2010s.
 The original design of Canada Hall recreated historical settings with period rooms and full-scale historical buildings incorporated into the exhibition; reflecting McLuhan's theories, and innovations adopted by entertainment pavilions like Disney's Epcot.

-However, nearly all of the life-sized dioramas were dismantled as a part of the exhibition's update.
+Canada Hall was closed to the public in September 2014 to enable renovations and significant updates to the exhibition.
+The exhibition reopened in 2017 significantly changed from its original design.
+Nearly all of the life-sized dioramas were dismantled as a part of the exhibition's update.
 St. Onuphrius Church, an original early-20th-century Ukrainian church from the Canadian Prairies that was later relocated to the museum, is the only remaining life-sized diorama in the exhibition.

 Canadian Children's Museum

 The Canadian Children's Museum is Canada's largest exhibition centre designed specifically for children with over 3000 m2 of space.
 The museum uses more than 15,000 artifacts, props, and hands-on items for use in its exhibitions and programs.
 These items include art, clothing, games, photographs, and toys.
 The museum includes an International Village, as well as Canadian-themed attractions that were added into the exhibition in 2007.

 In 2018, the museum announced it would undertake a renewal project in January 2020.
 The museum announced the revamp would reflect how children play and learn, and will remove more dated exhibits from the exhibition, like the post office and telephone booth.
+It reopened in May 2022.